Cloud sync troubleshooting

 - Use the

 Export-AADCloudSyncToolsLogsPowerShell cmdlet to capture the information.
-You can use the following switches to fine tune your data collection.
+You can use the following options to fine-tune your data collection.

-- TracingDurationMins to specify a different capture duration (default = 3 mins)
+TracingDurationMinsto specify a different capture duration (default = 3 minutes).

-- OutputPath to specify a different output path (default = User’s Documents)
+OutputPathto specify a different output path (default = user’s Documents folder).

 Object synchronization problems

-In the Azure portal, provisioning logs can be used to help track down and troubleshoot object synchronization problems.
+In the Azure portal, you can use provisioning logs to help track down and troubleshoot object synchronization problems.
 To view the logs, select Logs.

 Provisioning logs provide a wealth of information on the state of the objects being synchronized between your on-premises Active Directory environment and Azure.

-You can use the drop-down boxes at the top of the page to filter the view to zero in on specific problems, such as dates.
+You can filter the view to focus on specific problems, such as dates.
 Double-click an individual event to see additional information.

 This information provides detailed steps and where the synchronization problem is occurring.
 In this way, you can pinpoint the exact spot of the problem.